 Burton cites Western Nevada College positives while calling for changes from 2017 Legislature

-Western Nevada College President Chet Burton said this week his college is headed in a good direction with many positive things happening.
+Western Nevada College President Chet Burton told the Carson City Rotary Club on Tuesday overall his college is headed in a good direction with many positive things happening.

 But he made it clear the governor and next Legislature need to fix some of what it did with the new funding formula if WNC is going to thrive instead of survive.